harryspack-prog/PackTrack-V2/README.md

-Perfect, Harrison 👍 — that’s completely normal.

-When GitHub asks for a README, it just means it wants a small description of your project (so people visiting your repository know what it’s about).

-Let’s handle that quickly. 👇

----

-🪶 Here’s what to put in your README

-You can copy and paste this exactly into the box GitHub gives you:

 # PackTrack 📱🌍

 **PackTrack** is a mobile and web application that helps users **locate and protect their devices** using GPS, IP address, and IMEI-based tracking.